sean7391/USACO-Silver/README.md

 New USACO Silver Problems.

 Not Solved:
-here's Bessie, Milk Measurements, Teleportation, Cow Steeplechase II
+Where's Bessie, Milk Measurements, Teleportation, Cow Steeplechase II

 Saving February and Open from 2020 for pre-contest prep.